Family Of Rookie Cop Charged In George Floyd’s Murder Is Reportedly Asking For Donations For His Legal Fees

 — Cuomo Prime Time (@CuomoPrimeTime) June 9, 2020

-This narrative of Lane’s involvement, or non-involvement, in Floyd’s death, is the same narrative that Lane’s lawyer has been relaying to the media, per CNN.
-During an interview on Cuomo Prime Time on Monday, Lane’s lawyer, Earl Gray, said that the body camera footage from Floyd’s arrest showed that his client did everything he could to help Floyd.
+This narrative of Lane’s involvement — or non-involvement — in Floyd’s death, is the same narrative that the former officer’s lawyer, Earl Gray, has been relaying to the media, per CNN.
+During an interview on Cuomo Prime Time on Monday, he said that the body camera footage from Floyd’s arrest showed that his client did everything he could to help him.

 Gray also highlighted that Lane had only been on the force for four days and he was trying to stand up to a 20-year veteran of the force — Derek Chauvin.
-Lane’s lawyer argued that responsibility for what played out during Floyd’s arrest should rest on Chauvin — the veteran — not Lane — the rookie with only a few days under his belt.
+The lawyer argued that responsibility for what played out during the incident should rest on the longtime officer and not the rookie with only a few days under his belt.

 “My client is holding his legs, Mr. Floyd is saying he can’t breathe and my client says to the 20-year veteran Chauvin should we roll him over,” Gray said.
 “Lane asked, should we roll him on his side and officer Chauvin said no. Now, we’ve got a 20-year officer here and a four-day officer in my client.”